-National Office Staff
+National Office & Staff

-Patti Phillips, Chief Executive Officer
+Patti Phillips /// Chief Executive Officer

 Follow Patti on Twitter: @PattiPhillips10

-As a collegian, Lewis interned with Ketchum in New York City and Walt Disney World in Lake Buena Vista, Fla., and graduated cum laude from Eastern Michigan University with a Bachelor’s degree in public relations.
-Upon graduation, she served for one year as Sports Information Assistant at the University of Houston.
+As a collegian, Lewis interned with Ketchum in New York City and Walt Disney World in Lake Buena Vista, Fla., and graduated cum laude from Eastern Michigan University with a bachelor’s degree in public relations.
+Upon graduation, she served for one year as sports information assistant at the University of Houston.

-Ashley Broockerd, Director of National Events
+Ashley Broockerd /// Director of National Events

 Ashley Broockerd joined the NACWAA team as the Director of National Events in August 2010.
 Broockerd previously served as Assistant Director at the Women’s Intersport Network for Kansas City (WIN for KC) since August 2007.
 While at WIN for KC, she was responsible for the planning and execution of all WIN events, including The Women’s Sports Awards Celebration, an annual sell-out and one of the largest luncheons in Kansas City; the WIN for KC Women’s Triathlon, the largest all-women’s race in the Midwest; Camp WIN, a week-long girls sport day camp and also an annual sell-out; and various programs surrounding the Big 12 Conference Women’s Basketball Championship.

 In addition, Broockerd was responsible for coordinating the marketing efforts and communication to members, supporters, volunteers, and event participants, as well as the origination, implementation and day-to-day management of WIN’s social media campaign.

 Originally from Lee’s Summit, Mo., Broockerd has a bachelor of science in accounting and sports management from the University of Kansas, where she was a four-year member of the women’s rowing team.